-Noor International Academy is a Public-School Academy that is authorized by Central Michigan University.
-Noor International Academy (NIA) operates grades Pre-K -6 at its campus located at 37412 Dequindre Road, Sterling Heights, MI 48310.
+Noor International Academy is a Public School Academy that is authorized by Central Michigan University and was founded in 2011 by Mrs. Nawal Hamadeh, Academy Superintendent and CEO, also, President of Hamadeh Educational Services, Inc. (HES).
+Noor International Academy (NIA) operates grades Pre-K-7 at its campus located at 37412 Dequindre Road, Sterling Heights, MI 48310.
 NIA is a non-profit organization that was founded to serve students from different geographic areas in the State of Michigan.